Jagannath: Tantric deity

-Outside of Vaishnava tradition, Jagannath is considered the epitome of Tantric worship.
+Outside Vaishnava tradition, Jagannath is considered the epitome of Tantric worship.
 The symmetry in iconography, the use of mandalas and geometric patterns in its rites support the tantric connection proposal.

-Jagannath is venerated as Bhairava or Lord Shiva, the consort of Goddess Vimala, by Shaivites and Shakta sects.
+Jagannath is venerated as Bhairava or Shiva, the consort of the goddess Vimala, by Shaivites and Shakta sects.
 The priests of Jagannath Temple at Puri belong to the Shakta sect, although the Vaishnava sect's influence predominates.
 As part of the triad, Balabhadra is also considered to be Shiva and Subhadra, a manifestation of Durga.
 In the Markandeya Purana the sage Markandeya declared that Purushottama Jagannath and Shiva are one.
 Jagannath in his Hathi Besha or Gaja Besha (elephant form) has been venerated by devotees like Ganapati Bappa of Maharashtra as Ganesha.